-Brin became a household name after he joined with a college friend to create Google, the world's largest search engine.
-It's a creation that reflects Brin's humble beginnings, where he learned that education is the key to success, and that free, easy-to-obtain information is essential to helping everyone learn.
+He became a household name after he joined with a college friend to create Google, the world’s largest search engine.
+It’s a creation that reflects his humble beginnings, where he learned that education is the key to success, and that free, easy-to-obtain information is essential to helping everyone learn.

 Brin was born in Moscow to Michael and Eugenia Brin, both Russian Jews who felt the sting of anti-Semitism deeply in the then-Communist Soviet Union.
-So in 1979, the Brins, both highly educated graduates of Moscow State University, left the tiny three-room apartment they shared with Michael Brin's mother, and headed to America, where they believed their young son would have more opportunities.
+So in 1979, the Brins, both highly educated graduates of Moscow State University, left the tiny three-room apartment they shared with his maternal grandmother, and headed to America, where they believed their young son would have more opportunities.

-The elder Brins found their skills were much in demand in the U.S., even though the couple had been discriminated against while in their homeland.
-Michael Brin works as a mathematics professor at the University of Maryland, and Eugenia is a researcher at NASA's Goddard Space Flight Center.
+The elder Brins found their skills were much in demand in the U.S., even though the couple was discriminated against in their homeland.
+Michael Brin works as a mathematics professor at the University of Maryland, and Eugenia is a researcher at NASA’s Goddard Space Flight Center.

-But their son -- for whom they left their homeland -- has gone on to fame and fortune far beyond what they could have imagined, taking him light years away from that tiny three-room apartment in Moscow.
-The America the Brins had arrived in was at the beginning of huge changes in technology and was definitely the land of opportunity for a young man with Sergey Brin's brains, talent and hard work.
+But their son — for whom they left their homeland — has gone on to fame and fortune far beyond what they could have imagined, taking him light years away from that tiny three-room apartment in Moscow.
+The America the Brins had arrived in was at the beginning of huge changes in technology and was definitely the land of opportunity for a young man with Sergey’s brains, talent and hard work.